gabidavila/gabriela.io/source/_posts/2015-08-26-an-year-to-thank-for.md

 - posts_categories
 ---

-An year ago I was landing on Schipol airport in Amsterdam to give my first international talk.
+A year ago I was landing on Schiphol airport in Amsterdam to give my first international talk.
 I didn't know anyone at the time and had decided a couple months before to integrate more in the community and be more vocal about diversity in tech.

 There I met wonderful people, since I was not known, to be honest I am still not, I was very intimidated into talking to them, and lots of big names from the PHP community were there.
 [Kayla Daniels](http://www.twitter.com/kayladnls) definitely broke the shell that surrounded me and helped to be friends with other people like: [Frank de Jonge](http://www.twitter.com/frankdejonge), [Scott Wilcox](http://www.twitter.com/ssx), [Michelle Sanvers](http://www.twitter.com/michellesanvers), [Igor Wiedler](http://www.twitter.com/igorwhilefalse).
 And many, many other people that slowly I grew on them and them on me.